Integral Calculus and Modelling (Advanced)

-These form the basis for preparatory work and subsequent activities in tutorials that week.
+These form the basis for preparatory work and subsequent activities in tutorials on the days indicated.

-Solutions should be made available the day after the tutorials.
+should be made available later in the week or early the following week.

 Check your marks

-Please check that your mark for Quiz 1, Assignment and Quiz 2 have been
+MATH1903 students: please check that your marks for Assignment 1, Quiz 1, Assignment 2 and Quiz 2 have been

 The teaching material appearing on this web site is intended for the use